manuthecoder/setup-server/README.md

 # Manu's Setup

-This repository showcases a Node.js server I developed for my personal home automation setup.
-It was inspired by my daily need to manage multiple gadgets efficiently.
-Often, my mom calls me down for dinner, and turning off everything to save energy - only to turn it back on later - was a hassle.
+This repository is a Node.js server I developed for my desk setup.
+It was inspired by my need to manage multiple devices efficiently.
+Often, I have to leave my desk, and turning off everything to save energy - only to turn it back on later - is a hassle.
 This project, running on my Raspberry Pi, automates it!

 # BOM